seattleacademy/saaswinter1516/README.md

-#Day 26
+#Day 18
-Today we worked on the Javascripting tutorial.
-This repository has the solutions to all the exercises.
+Today in class we worked on finishing up our personalized webpages using bootstrap templates.
+Day 19 will be the due date for our personalized websites.